aws-solutions-library-samples/guidance-for-live-streams-hosted-by-digital-humans-on-aws/README.md

 e.
 Create a new distribution in Amazon CloudFront

-set original domain as the newly created Amazon S3 above and make the corresponding settings, as shown in the figure
+Set original domain as the newly created Amazon S3 above and make the corresponding settings, as shown in the figure

 ![Alt text](https://github.com/aws-solutions-library-samples/guidance-for-live-streams-hosted-by-digital-humans-on-aws/blob/main/assets/images/Picture1.png)